 You’ll just fill out all the details here as well, save the template.
 And you can use that to automatically charge their card.

-So those are two ways that you can set up recurring invoices in QuickBooks online.
+So those are two ways that you can make recurring invoices work in your QuickBooks account online.
+These can be used no matter what kind of Quickbooks account you have – Quickbooks online, self-employed or small business.

 If you’re looking for more tips on how you can automate parts of your client onboarding and invoicing process, check out this video over here.
 I hope this is helpful for you.
 See you soon.